My Personal History Book

 English Literature

 on 20 March this year.
-The commencement was the best day of my life that
+The commencement was the best day of my life that I never forget.
+I was

 very happy.